f-roof/.github/profile/README.md

 I am *NOT an expert* in ANY the subjects used in the design and construction of this project!

-Use it on your own risk!
+Use it on your OWN risk!

 ## Special thanks to